 It’s been widely noticed that Finnish school system definitely has some good properties.
-You can find official description for example on https://www.oph.fi/english/education_system but in this series I take into consideration some features that may not come into attention internationally that often.
+You can find an official description for example from here but in this series I take into consideration some features that may not come into attention internationally that often.

 Literacy rate in Finland is very high.
-Wikipedia uses Unesco 2015 list that doesn’t have Finland in it, other sources claim it to be even 100% .
-This is rounded number, but we can anyway say that literary rate has been very high for decades.
+Wikipedia uses the Unesco 2015 list that doesn’t have Finland in it, other sources claim it to be even 100% .
+This is a rounded number, but we can anyway say that the literacy rate has been very high for decades.

 Wait, what some old Disney character has to do with this?
 Donald Duck (Aku Ankka in Finnish) is an institution when talking about magazines in Finland.
-It’s by reader count the most popular magazine if free magazines are left out.
-Reader count is bit bigger than number of under 20 year olds , because some adults read it, too.
+It’s by readers count the most popular magazine if free magazines are left out.
+Reader count is a bit bigger than the number of under 20 year olds , because some adults read it, too.

 The last random fact